kcobos/SIGA-Cloud/README.md

 There are few tasks manager written in GoLang like [Task](https://github.com/go-task/task), [Robo](https://github.com/tj/robo), [go-task](https://github.com/leandroveronezi/go-task), [realize](https://github.com/oxequa/realize).
 As we can see on them repositories, *Task* has been updated later and it has more contributors than the others and it has a lot of [documentation](https://taskfile.dev).
 So, we are going to choose **Tasks** as a task manager because it seems simpler and we only write tasks in a yaml file.

-Tasks can be installed following [this steps](https://taskfile.dev/#/installation?id=install-script).
+Tasks can be installed following [these steps](https://taskfile.dev/#/installation?id=install-script).

 To run any task, run: